Team-Penguinos/ggTracker/README.md

 * User can view the details for a particular game on the discover page.
 * User can wishlist a game.
 * User can view all of their wishlisted games.
+* User can change default settings in a settings area.
 * User can leave a note on games from their home page.
 * User can login with Google, Twitter, and/or Facebook.

 ### 2. Screen Archetypes

-* Login/Register
+* Login/Register Screen
    * Users are able to sign up or log into their account.
-   * When opening the application for the first time the user is prompted to log in to their profile in order view the list of available games.
+   * When opening the application for the first time, the user is prompted to log in to their profile in order view the list of available games.

-* Discover
+* Discover Screen
     * Users are able to view the available list of games that are available to add to their collection.
-Shows the cover art for each game.
-Users are able to add the game to their home screen or wishlist.
+    * Shows the cover art for each game.
+    * Users are able to add the game to their home screen or wishlist.

-* Home
+* Home Screen
     * Contains the list of the games that the user has added to their list of played games.
-Displays the game activity, amount of logged hours, and the user's rating for the game.
+    * Displays the game activity, amount of logged hours, and the user's rating for the game.

-* Game Details (Optional Screen)
+* Game Details (Optional Screen) Screen
+    * Shows a particular game's cover art and synopsis to the user if they click that game on the discover page.
-    * When the game is selected from the Home or Discover screen, the games cover art and synopsis are shown to the user.
-Allows the user to add the game to their home screen or wishlist.
+    * Allows the user to add the game to their home screen (or wishlist, if that optional story is implemented).

-* Edit Game
+* Edit Game Screen
-    * Allows the user to edit the amount of hours played for a game as well as update the rating given for the game.
+    * Allows the user to edit their hours, rating, and status for a given game listed on their home page.

-* Wishlist (Optional Screen)
+* Wishlist (Optional Screen) Screen
     * Shows the list of the games that the user would like to play at some point in the future.
-Displays the cover art for the game displayed.
+    * Displays the cover art for the game displayed.

-* About
+* About Screen
     * Shows the user information about the team that has developed the application.

 ### 3. Navigation